-Turkey's Zero Waste Project and efforts to protect the environment
+Turkey's Zero Waste Project

 Over the past twelve months Turkey has ramped up efforts to reduce waste and become far more environmentally friendly.
 Since 2017, new recycling campaigns have saved over 30 million trees and more than 1.7 million tons of cartons and paper products were recycled.
 To achieve so much in such a short time really does bode well for the future of Turkey.
 Efforts to reduce the country’s environmental footprint go a long way towards ensuring the country remains one of the world's most attractive locations for many generations to come.